The 10 Components of Fitness for Cricket

 Layer 1 forms the fundamental base of our system.

-It focuses on essential mobility, stability, balance, and coordination—the very foundation of our “house.”
+It focuses on essential mobility, stability, balance, and coordination—the foundation of our “house.”

 Deficiencies in these areas can slow progress and increase the risk of injuries.